andreser09/mha-demo/README.md

             'farb', 'htbleed', 'nf_dmd', 'pcnfr_dmd', 'w31', 'w32'] (26 total).
 - Description:
   - engine_id: Engine/unit identifier (integer).
-  - timestamp: Time step (integer, incrementing per engine).
+  - timestamp: Time step (integer)
   - alt, tra, mach: operational conditions
   - the rest: sensor readings

 Example row:
 [1, 1, 0.5, 0.6, 0.7, 0.05, 0.1, ..., 1.0]

+Output: a number thats consistent with the time step, if the timestamp is hourly the output is the amount of hours